rsaccon/Slim3PersistenceSync/README.md

 Serverside sync (in Java / on appengine) for persistencejs
 ==========================================================

-This a Java serverside for the pesistncejs.sync testsuite, on top of slim3 appengine framework.
+This a Java serverside for the persistencejs.sync testsuite, on top of slim3 appengine framework.

 Requirements / dependencies to run the demo:
 --------------------------------------------